OpenWines/Ontology/1.0/Winemaker.md

 [See how Extension Mechanism works](https://schema.org/docs/extension.html) on Schema.org website.

-`@vocab` actually allow you to use an existing vocabulary in an inherited entity definition
+`@vocab` actually allows you to use an existing vocabulary in an inherited entity definition

-This entity is an overlay on top of the core Schema's [Winery](https://schema.org/Winery) definition
+This entity is an overlay on top of the core Schema's [Winery](https://schema.org/Winery) definition.

+Example:

 ```
 {